 - The property owner must agree to pay for the portion of the service replaced on their property.

 If an area is scheduled for the City’s water main replacement program within the next two years, replacement of the water service pipe will be delayed to correspond with this construction activity.

 Before the replacement of the lead service, the City will proceed with an inspection of the sewer pipe.
 If the sewer pipe is not in good condition, City staff and the property owner will discuss possible solutions on a case-by-case basis.

 Can I withdraw from the program?

 The property owner may withdraw from the program at any time.
 There is no charge for the initial site visit and pipe inspection.
 If the property owner has signed an agreement and wishes to withdraw, they will be charged an administration fee plus the cost of any completed work on their property.

 I already applied for the program.
 When will I be contacted for an appointment?

 Property owners eligible for replacement will receive a phone call from the City prior to the construction season to provide a date when their water service will be replaced.
 Waiting times vary depending on the homeowner’s priority for replacement and the time and date of their application.

-I applied for service replacement last year but I have not received a notice for an onsite inspection.
+I applied for the program last year but I have not received any follow-up.
 Should I reapply for the program?

 No. Your application will remain on file and there is no need to reapply for the program if you already applied for the program.